 - Chaas or Buttermilk: There’s More Than Meets Your Taste Buds

 The first dog collar ever found dates to 3100BC, and this was likely the first kind of dog accessory.
 One dog, interred in pre-dynastic China between 323 and 309 BC with King Cuo of Zhongshan, had a gold, turquoise, and silver collar.
-This means it wasn’t just about identification or training, but that it was very much a fashion accessory.
-This has been confirmed in other archeological finds, with collars being made as true works of art.
+This means it wasn’t just about identification or training, but that it was very much a fashion accessory. in other archeological finds, with collars being made as true works of art.

 Next time you are in a museum, take a look at paintings or tapestries that depict dogs.
 You will quickly see that many of Europe’s richest people would have coats and collars on their dogs with beautiful jewels.
 Even Louis XI of France, who owned a beautiful greyhound, had a collar made for his dog from scarlet velvet.
 The collar also held 11 rubies and 20 pearls.

 When the middle class started to grow around the 16th century, dogs were domesticated as pets, no longer exclusive to nobility.
 At that point, more affordable collars, such as those made from leather, also became available.

 Clearly, dog clothing is not something new.
 The likes of Paris Hilton and other socialites may have popularized it again, but they certainly did not come up with it.
-What is interesting, however, is the development of why people made their dogs wear coats.
+What is interesting, however, is the development of why people made their dogs.

 History and the Reason for Dog Clothes

 One main reason for people to purchase or make dog clothes is to show off.
 When we look at the historical digs, we see jewels, engravings, and expensive materials.
 This was very clearly a status symbol.
 And this still rings true today.
-However, these aren’t the only reasons for dogs to wear clothes.
+However, these aren’t the only reasons for dogs to.